 The offices of today are more dynamic and complex than they used to be.
-Office spaces always evolve in direct response to the needs of customers, employees and technology.
-The design and ergonomics of your office space says a lot about not only your company but also how well your employees perform.
-At Extra Office Interiors, we understand this, which is why we offer a wide range of products and services for commercial office workstations that focus on improving these two work space elements.
+Office spaces always evolve in direct response to the needs of customers, employees, and technology.
+The design and ergonomics of your office space say a lot about not only your company but also how well your employees perform.
+At Extra Office Interiors, we understand this, which is why we offer a wide range of products and services for commercial office workstations that focus on improving these two workspace elements.

 Understanding Workplace Ergonomics